Project 1: Genome Assembly

 -

 Look at the inputs and outputs of each module and try to construct the workflow by passing the correct channels to each process.
 You will need to understand the order of operations and the dependencies between the processes to construct the workflow.
 If you find it useful, I have included a visual representation of the DAG for the workflow in these directions and in your repository.
+Please note that while you can alter the inputs / outputs, you should be able to run the pipeline successfully by simply passing the correct outputs to the correct processes.
+If you do change the inputs / outputs, you will need to ensure that the pipeline still runs successfully.

 -